UEN Resources for K-12 Education

 American Indian Resources

-Find current, culturally appropriate resources for teaching and learning about Utah’s indigenous communities, heroes and events, present and past.
+Find current, culturally informed resources for teaching and learning about Utah’s indigenous communities, heroes and events, present and past.

 Anne Frank - Teacher Workbook